cmdimkpa/BlockMagic/README.md

   <b>Output: </b>the block [webphonebook] was registered on the blockchain
 </pre>

+<b>A note on data security: </b> Only you can access the data you store on the blockchain.
+In fact, you must use the same machine or terminal you used to create the block to be able to access the data you saved on that block.
+There are no public methods for accessing data on the blockchain, as you must supply a block key (your client does this for you) to the block chain, and the supplied key must match the private key the blockchain tracks for your device or terminal.
+It is a closed data circuit.

 You can then simply prepare a list of records you want to upload to the block and send using a convenient function.